-Previous research indicated that expression of Cry1A.105, Cry2Ab2 and EPSPS proteins in genetically engineered maize can induce changes in the overall proteome of the respective GM maize line, with impacts on associated endogenous metabolic pathways (Agapito-Tenfen et al. 2014).
+Previous research indicated that expression of Cry1A.105, Cry2Ab2 and EPSPS proteins in genetically engineered maize can induce changes in the overall proteome of the respective GM maize line with impacts on associated endogenous metabolic pathways (Agapito-Tenfen et al. 2014).
 Similar transgenes are also present in the stacked maize MON89034 x 1507 x MON88017 x 59122 x DAS-40278-9.
-Thus, robust data should have been presented to assess whether metabolic changes with relevance to biosafety occur in the stacked maize.
-Further, Mesnage et al (2016) demonstrated alteration in stress-related metabolic pathways for NK603, which were, amongst others, accompanied by increased levels of polyamines.
-The authors stated that polyamines can provoke toxicological effect on their own or potentiate adverse effects of histamine (see also comments form the Experts of Member States).
+Thus, robust data should have been presented to assess whether metabolic changes with relevance to biosafety occur in the stacked maize (see comments from Member States).

 Environmental stress can cause unexpected patterns of expression in the newly introduced DNA (see, for example, Trtikova et al., 2015).
-More specifically, Fang et al (2018) showed that stress responses especially can lead to unexpected changes in plant metabolism, if they inherit additional EPSPS enzymes.
+More specifically, Fang et al (2018) showed that stress reaction can lead to unexpected changes in the plants metabolism, inheriting additional EPSPS enzymes.
 However, the expression of the additional enzymes was only measured under field conditions in the US for one year.
 It is unclear, to which extent specific environmental conditions will influence the overall concentration of the enzymes in the plants.
 The plants should have been subjected to a much broader range of defined environmental conditions and stressors to gather reliable data on gene expression and functional genetic stability.

 Due to increased weed pressure, it has to be expected that these plants can and will be exposed to high and also repeated dosages of glyphosate alone and / or in combination with the other complementary herbicides.
 Higher applications of herbicides will not only lead to a higher burden of residues in the harvest, but may also influence the expression of the transgenes or other genome activities in the plants.
-This aspect was completely ignored in risk assessment even though compositional changes were most noticeable after treatment with complementary herbicides; this supports the premise that a potential unexpected aggregation of herbicides increases the impact of genetic modification on plant metabolism (see also comments form the Experts of Member States).
+This aspect was completely ignored in the risk assessment even though Hungarian experts raised specific questions on differences between untreated and sprayed plants that showed higher gene expression (see comments from Member States).

-Industry in its own recommendations suggests dosages on herbicide resistant maize up to 92 g ai/ha quizalofop 1,5 kg ai/ha glufosinate 7 l / ha 2,4-D 3,6 l / ha glyphosate
+Industry in its own recommendations suggests dosages on herbicide resistant maize up to 92 g ai/ha quizalofop 1,5 kg ai/ha glufosinate 71/ ha 2,4-D 3,61/ ha glyphosate

 EFSA should have requested that Monsanto submit data from field trials with the highest dosage of the complementary herbicides that can be tolerated by the plants, also including repeated spraying and the application of each of the relevant herbicides alone and in combination.
 The material derived from those plants should have been assessed by using omics techniques to investigate changes in the gene activity of the transgene, as well as the natural genome of the plants.

 Agapito-Tenfen SZ, Vilperte V, Benevenuto RF, Rover CM, Traavik TI, Nodari RO, 2014.
 Effect of stacking insecticidal cry and herbicide tolerance epsps transgenes on transgenic maize proteome.
 BMC plant biology 14: 346.